 Full-fat dairy products are known for being fertility-boosting foods!
 They actually lower your chances of being infertile, as a study showed if you eat them at least once a day.
 It is wise to replace all your low-fat dairy products with full-fat ones to boost enhance your fertility diet.
 This is because the fat content in the dairy helps your body absorb the fat-soluble vitamins that are there like vitamin A and vitamin D, both nutrients crucial to getting pregnant and having a healthy pregnancy.

-Eggs are an all-around amazing option for fertility, pregnancy, and postpartum.
+Eggs, a great animal protein, are an all-around amazing option for fertility, pregnancy, and postpartum.
 And, do not leave out the yolk, this is where the majority of the micronutrients are like choline.
 Egg whites alone are not a fertility-boosting food.
 Besides choline, eggs are a good source of vitamin B12, folate, calcium, iron, vitamin B6, and more!!
 Eggs are incredibly easy to make in the kitchen and there are about a hundred ways you can use them.

 We know beets aren’t everyone’s favorite veggie… but they can be a great addition to your fertility diet and your partners.
 Beets are an excellent source of the antioxidant resveratrol, and resveratrol has been studied in its capacity to improve sperm quality.
 They also have a good amount of nitrates, which improves the blood flow that reaches your sexual organs, helping with embryo implantation.
 So, make a beet smoothie, salad, or even brownie to up your daily consumption of them!